10 Small Hallway Essentials for an Organized & Stylish Entry (2026)

 Good lighting is crucial in a small entranceway.
 Natural light is ideal, but if your space lacks windows, make sure to include adequate artificial lighting.
 Use a combination of overhead lighting, wall sconces, and table lamps to create a warm and inviting atmosphere.

-4. Keep the Floor Clear
+4. The “Floating” Rule: Why Keeping the Floor Clear Works

 A cluttered floor can make a small space feel even smaller.
 Opt for wall-mounted storage solutions and furniture with legs to create a sense of openness.
 Avoid placing too many items on the floor and keep the area around the door clear.